MallikaKundeti/My-Cyber-projects/Password Strength Analyzer and Breach Check Project .md

 The script performs a lookup inside rockyou.txt, one of the most commonly referenced leaked-password lists.

-If a password exists in the breach list, it’s flagged as Breached: YES ⚠️.
+If a password exists in the breach list, it’s flagged as -> "Breached: YES."

 🗂 Output Format